Inca aqueducts: Pumpu

 The provincial site of Pumpu which served as an administrative center for Chinchaycocha (Lake Junin), the largest lake that fully inhabits Peru, holds three water features.
 Both an Inca bath and a water holding tank are connected via an open 1 km long canal that runs through the main plaza in the center.
 The bath is small and located in a housing compound.
 To the west is the holding tank, a rectangular reservoir that is 1 meter deep.
 All water features seem to be exclusive to the housing district that was reserved for elite members of the location.

 Huánaco Pampa

 Another Inca provincial site, Huánaco Pampa was a large settlement centered around a large plaza.
 On the east side, there are baths similar to Pumpu.
 However, Huánaco Pampa also features a pool.
-A series of open and covered canals and channels feed the baths and pool, between these features are large walled-depressions.
+A series of open and covered canals and channels feed the baths that reached (4 x 5 x 1 m deep) and pool (17 x 19m), between these features are large walled-depressions that reached (65 x 35 m).
 Some of the fine masonries of the area are shown in the water's access points; trapezoid-shaped openings, steps, and niched walls decorate the elaborate hydraulic system.
 The pool, which some have assessed to be a sunken garden, is filled by the draining of a nearby spring.
 The abundant water divided the estimated 3,500 building site built by Topa Inca Yupanqui.